hpssjellis/maker100-xiaoML-kit/2026-README.md

+<br><br><br>
+# In-Person Course overview using the XiaoEsp32s3-sense
+Students are encouraged to work ahead of the class as we don't expect to have class sets of all the sensors.

-Note: A USB-C cable, sometimes a micro SD card and a computer or laptop to run the code.
+Note: YOu will need a USB-C cable a computer or laptop to run the code and sometimes a micro SD card.
 Also a cell phone or webCam to video the assignment when finished.

 | Topic | Example Code| Video | Instructions and Prompt|